-For the first time in my life, I acted as an interpreter for Japanese student nurses in a seminar with British medical students.
+For the first time in my life, I acted as an interpreter for Japanese nurses in a seminar with British medical students.

 On Wednesday, my nightmare came true.
 The professional interpreter didn’t come to the seminar.
 The Japanese girls and I were left in the seminar room filled with about 50 medical students.
 A teacher introduced us to them as nurses from Japan and an interpreter.
-I really felt grateful to Eric, and I wasn’t confused with this unexpected happening actually because I was prepared enough to understand what they would do today.
+I felt grateful to Eric, and I wasn’t confused with this unexpected happening because I was prepared enough to understand what they would do today.

 Before anything else, I was happy to see the girls’ smiles and joy, and I learnt so many things!